jacksonrodri/vote_abroad/content/en/pages/how-to-return-your-ballot.md

 <details><summary><strong>II.
 BY FAX </strong><em> -- Click to expand</em></summary>

+These states allow overseas voters to return ballots by Fax or Mail, but not Email: AK, CA, FL, LA, and OK

 1. Use a fax machine to submit your marked ballot and any required materials.
 (See your ballot instructions.)
 You will need to sign a waiver of your right to a secret ballot as your ballot will not be sealed when you send in.

 2. Your state will usually provide a coversheet.
 If one isn't provided, be sure to use a coversheet as well.